fizix-io/docker-postgres-backup-restore-s3/README.md

 - Made it possible to only download backup from s3
 - Made it possible to pin another postgres version in dockerfile
 - Added so backup sends a current.sql.gz along with the timestamped backup
-- Removed cron job (since I have no need for it)
+- Removed built in cron job (I trigger through regular cron)
 - Supports both postgres 9.4, 9.5, 9.6 and 10